neilotoole/sq/README.md

 > [!TIP]
 > Document sources such as CSV or Excel can be added from the local filesystem, or
-> from a remote HTTP URL.
+> from an HTTP URL.
 >
 > ```shell
 > $ sq add https://acme.s3.amazonaws.com/sales.csv